yk748/rome/README.md

 # rome(RObust M-Estimator)

-We provide efficient procedures for fitting the robust M-estimators with Lasso penalty.
-The idea is to bring the exact coordinate descent algorithm ([2010](#ref-glmnet)) into robust loss functions, such as Huber loss function.
+We provide efficient procedures for fitting robust M-estimators with a Lasso penalty.
+The main idea is to extend the exact coordinate descent algorithm ([2010](#ref-glmnet)) to robust loss functions, such as the Huber loss.

-Currently, the beta version (0.8.0) is released, and the version provides the basic functions, including fit, cross-validation, and other functions for illustration.
+The current version (1.0.0) provides basic functionalities, including model fitting, cross-validation, and illustrative examples.
+This version includes only the $L_1$-penalized Huber regression but will be continuously updated to incorporate additional loss and penalty functions.

 Please email Younghoon Kim
-<yk748@cornell.edu> if any bugs/errors have been discovered.
+<yk748@cornell.edu> if you encounter any bugs or errors.
+All errors are my own.

 ## References

 <div id="ref-rome">

 Kim, Younghoon, Basu, Sumanta, and Loh, Po-Ling.
 2025.
-“Exact Coordinate Descent for High-Dimensional Regularized Robust M-Estimators.” *In progress*.
+“Exact Coordinate Descent for High-Dimensional Regularized Regularized Huber Regression.” *Preprint*.

 <div id="ref-glmnet">